Annual Practising Certificate

 For clarity – if you employ a Registered Dietitian they should hold an APC if:

-- They call themselves a dietitian (or represent in any manner that they are authorised to practise dietetics)
+- They call themselves a dietitian (or represent in any manner that they are authorised to practice dietetics).

-You can check dietitians in your employment have a current APC through the Public Register in the top right of this page.
+You can check that dietitians in your employment have a current APC through the public Register in the top right corner of this website.